Sylvester Magee: Life

-Magee had four wives, three of whom he outlived.
-He fathered 7 children, the last at the purported age of 107.
-His father reportedly lived to 123, his mother to 122.
-In a 1966 interview, he stated that he had never drunk alcohol, not uttered a swear word, although he smoked cigarettes for 108 years.
-In his later years he made a living selling automated needles and digging graves.
+In a 1966 interview, he stated that he had never drunk alcohol, nor uttered a swear word, although he smoked cigarettes for 108 years.
+In his later years, he made a living selling automated needle threaders and digging graves.
 In 1966, he divorced his wife Marie.

 Death and age

 On October 15, 1971, Sylvester Magee died in Columbia, Mississippi.
 His funeral was held at John the Baptist Missionary Church on October 19, 1971.
 He was buried in an unmarked grave in the Pleasant Valley Church Cemetery in nearby Foxworth, Mississippi.
 In 2011, the Marion County Historical Society provided a marker.

 Magee's purported age of 130 has never been verified, as persons born into slavery typically lacked birth certificates.
-History professor Max Grivno, who has studied Magee's life, characterized the claimed age as "possible ... but extremely unlikely," noting that there was "only one documented case of a person living into their 120s."
+History professor Max Grivno, who has studied Magee's life, characterized the claimed age as "possible ... but extremely unlikely", noting that there was "only one documented case of a person living into their 120s."